 Using a tax refund to invest in new, energy-efficient appliances can actually save money in the long run when it comes to energy costs.
 Not only will you lower your monthly bills, but you’ll also know that you’re playing a role in protecting our planet.
 Expect to spend $1,500 each for a refrigerator and stove.
 Many states and municipalities offer tax holidays and financial incentives for purchasing energy-efficient models, so be sure to research local options before making a purchase.

 Expand your living space into the outdoors by building a new deck this spring.
 You can use it for hosting barbecues, parties, and family gatherings, and it’s a great place to relax and watch the sunset or gaze at stars at night.
 The average cost of a new deck is $7,500, though prices vary based on size, style, and materials used.
 Not only will a deck add an aesthetically pleasing outdoor living space to your home, but it will also increase the overall value of your property.

 12. Replace the Windows

 In terms of energy efficiency, one of the smartest improvements homeowners can make is replacing their windows.
 Installing well-insulated, airtight windows can help reduce heat loss, and this can save you money on your energy bills.
 Today’s windows are designed with sustainability in mind, with low-emissivity coatings and other treatments that help your home stay warmer while letting in plenty of natural light.
 Replacing an individual window, including labor, costs on average about $800.
 Depending on the number of windows you need to replace, this project can quickly set you back between $8,000 to $10,000.
-But what better way to spend a tax refund than on a satisfying project that consistently ranks high on homeowners’ to-do lists?Consider windows from the best window brands, such as Renewal by Andersen, when planning this high-ROI project.
+But what better way to spend a tax refund than on a satisfying project that consistently ranks high on homeowners’ to-do lists?Consider windows from the best window brands or the best window replacement companies such as Renewal by Andersen, when planning this high-ROI project.